-- Pupils throughout School (including EYFS) are taught by Senior School subject specialists in Sports and Modern Foreign Languages, - Science, Design Technology, Art and Drama lessons are added to the above from Prep 5, - Food and Nutrition and Geography are introduced in Prep 6, - Prep School pupils and staff have access to a wide range of Senior School resources e.g. computing rooms, music, drama and sports facilities, laboratories and laboratory equipment, - Opportunities are provided in School for participation (along with older pupils) in nationally recognised programmes such as the Junior Maths Challenge, - KS2 pupils have the opportunity for small group tuition from Senior School specialists in preparation for Trinity College Performing Arts Awards in Speech, Drama, and Communication Skills. - Pupils have the opportunity for individual instrumental lessons and can sit Trinity College Music Exams, - Regular sporting fixtures against other schools are organised for pupils in Prep 4 6,
+- Pupils throughout School (including EYFS) are taught by Senior School subject specialists in Sports and Modern Foreign Languages, - Science, Art, Drama and Music lessons are added to the above from Prep 5, - Geography is introduced in Prep 6. - Prep School pupils and staff have access to a wide range of Senior School resources e.g. computing rooms, music, drama and sports facilities, laboratories and laboratory equipment, - Opportunities are provided in School for participation (along with older pupils) in nationally recognised programmes such as the Junior Maths Challenge, - Opportunities for pupils to complete an English Speaking Board exam and receive accreditation from Prep 2 Prep 6 - KS2 pupils have the opportunity for small group tuition from Senior School specialists in preparation for Trinity College Performing Arts Awards in Speech, Drama, and Communication Skills, - Pupils have the opportunity for individual instrumental lessons and can sit Trinity College Music Exams,

-- Individual sport lessons in cricket are offered to pupils in Prep 3-6, - There are opportunities for participation in regional and national sporting events and competitions (on qualification), - There is the opportunity for WGSP pupils to work alongside Senior School pupils in a range of contexts thereby enriching their learning experiences, - An extensive programme of field and day trips, along with residential visits add breadth and depth to the curriculum as does the varied range of extra-curricular activities.
+- Regular sporting fixtures against other schools are organised for pupils in Prep 4 6, - Individual sport lessons in cricket are offered to pupils in Prep 3 6, - There are opportunities for participation in regional and national sporting events and competitions (on qualification), - There is the opportunity for WGSP pupils to work alongside Senior School pupils in a range of contexts thereby enriching their learning experiences, - An extensive programme of field and day trips, along with residential visits add breadth and depth to the curriculum as does the varied range of extra-curricular activities.